FREQUENTLY ASKED QUESTIONS

-No, we provide training for ALL levels of expertise and experience.
+No, we enthusiastically provide professional training for ALL levels of expertise and experience.

 What should I bring to the field?

-After being accepted into the field school, you will be e-mailed a preliminary field guide with a packing list and particulars for the program.
+After being accepted into the field school, you will be provided with a preliminary field guide with a packing list and other information about the program.
 If you have any particular questions not found in the preliminary field guide, we are happy to answer!

 Can I bring my family/kids/carer/assistance dog?

 Yes!
-We are a family friendly field school and support researching/student parents!
+We are a family friendly field school and support researching/student parents and carers!
 However, you must gain prior approval as we only have a limited number of family spaces.
-Additional charges will apply including a private room supplement, a field trip supplement, nanny fees (if required), etc. Please enquire at firstname.lastname@example.org for further details.
+Additional charges will apply for a private room supplement, a field trip supplement, nanny fees (if required), etc. Please enquire at email@example.com for further details.

 We do not discriminate based on disability status and believe people with disabilities should be supported and enabled in archaeology and forensic practice.
 Registered carers and registered assistance dogs (under the IGDF/ADI accreditation scheme) are permitted with appropriate documentation.
 Please enquire for more information.